UNCO Jazz Education Network

 What We Do

 We bring in professional artists regularly for clinics and performances where students get the opportunity to perform for and with some of the best jazz artists in the world.
-We’ve hosted over 25 clinics in the past two years.
+We’ve host over 10 clinics every academic year.
 Some of our recent guest artists have included:

 - The Jeff Hamilton Trio with Tamir Hendelman and Christoph Luty